 - Salmon: Place it on top of a slice of grilled salmon.
 True summer!

-- Chicken: Grilled chicken or cilantro lime chicken are calling peach salsa’s name.
+- Chicken: Chicken breast on the grill or cilantro lime chicken are calling peach salsa’s name.

 More Salsa Recipes to Try